soasme/shire/docs/content/docs/introduction.md

 ## Implementation

 Currently, MarkSthFun is written in Python, Flask, SQLAlchemy.
 The site uses PostgreSQL as database.
 Redis is used as cache and message queue.
 It uses prometheus and grafana for monitoring.
 The site runs servers provisioned as digitalocean droplets with 1cpu-1gb to save the cost.
 Terraform and ansible are used for provisioning cloud resources and deploying code.
 Heroku is used for staging.
-You'll be bored for the most part of the implementation, no kubernetes, no container, no serverless.
+You'll be bored for the most part of the implementation, no kubernetes, no container, no serverless, no big data, no machine learning.

+Here is a [list](https://marksth.fun/u/soasme/t/marksthfun-stack/) of technology stack that MarkSthFun is using, and of course, it's being listed in a MarkSthFun-style list. ;)

 ## Conclusion

 If you like what I'm building, do not hesitated signing up.
 It only cost you a cup of coffee ☕ per quarter.
+If you can invite a friend to join, you don't need to pay for the next year subscription fee.

 Enjoy your marking from today! [https://marksth.fun](https://marksth.fun)